 4. Make the most of the relationships you have and don’t underestimate them.
 Nurture them.
 Reach out to the people you love, to old friends, to acquaintances.

 Remember to love yourself.
-Whatever your experiences with “romantic love” have been, they have nothing to do with your intrinsic self-worth, your value as a person, your ability to care for others, and the ability of others to love and care for you.
-When you believe that, so will they.
+Whatever your experiences with romantic love have been, they have nothing to do with your intrinsic self-worth, your value as a person, your ability to care for others, or the ability of others to love and care for you.
+It’s time you believe that.